jweiland-net/infinitescrolling/README.md

 infinitescrolling
 =================

-TYPO3 Extension to replace the page-browser in list view of plugins with infinite scrolling
+TYPO3 Extension to replace various pagebrowsers in list view of plugins with infinite scrolling